 Being part of the 1% appears to take a combination of luck, talent, hard work, and determination.
 Being diligent about saving is also a key way to grow your net worth over time.
 The more you can sock away, the better off you will likely be in the future.

 Looking to start saving?
-SoFi Checking and Savings® is an online banking account where you can earn up to 4.00% APY, spend, and save all in one account.
+SoFi Checking and Savings is an online banking account where you can spend and save all in one account.
+You’ll earn a competitive annual percentage yield (APY) and pay no account fees, which can help your money grow faster

-With SoFi Checking and Savings’s “vaults” feature, you can separate your savings from your spending and also set up recurring deposits to help you reach your savings goals faster.
+With SoFi Checking and Savings’s Vaults feature, you can set up recurring deposits to help you reach your savings goals faster.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.